T354 Week 12

 - a layer that is motion tracked to another

 - Turn in a square pixel H.264 version.

 sure to note what you did and how you carried out the motion tracking in the accompanying

-- Bring in your finalized Final Project Proposal & Storyboard (for Thursday)
+- Upload your finalized Final Project Proposal to the Oncourse/Resources/Final Project folder.